Temptation: Confessions of a Marriage Counselor: Plot

-The film starts in a rundown office with a marriage counselor counseling a young married couple, Bradley and Lisa.
-After the husband walks out of the room, unwilling to participate, the marriage counselor notices a change within the wife's demeanor.
+In a rundown office, a marriage counselor counsels a young married couple, Bradley and Lisa.
+After the husband walks out of the room, unwilling to participate, the counselor notices a change in the wife's demeanor.
 The marriage counselor can tell that she has met someone else and decides to tell her a story about her sister, Judith.

-We then go back in time, where Judith and her childhood sweetheart Brice are growing up through the years together, as soulmates.
-The two later get married and move to Washington, D.C. to start their own life together.

-Judith becomes a therapist, working at a matchmaking agency owned by Janice while Brice works as a pharmacist.
+In flashbacks, Judith and her childhood sweetheart Brice are seen growing up through the years together.
+Once married, the two move to Washington, D.C.
+Judith becomes a therapist, working at a matchmaking agency owned by Janice, while Brice works as a pharmacist.
 At work, Brice meets another employee, Melinda.
 Melinda reveals she is on the run from an abusive ex-boyfriend.

 Judith is dissatisfied with her job and anxious to start her own marriage counseling business, but Brice tells her to wait until they are more financially stable.
 Brice decides to take Judith out for dinner at a "$5.99 buffet".
 Judith becomes upset with Brice when he refuses to confront a group of men who catcall her on their way home from dinner.

 Judith meets Harley at work.
 Harley, a wealthy Internet entrepreneur who wants to invest in Janice's business, attempts to seduce Judith as they work late on matchmaking surveys.
 When Harley questions the absence of sex in the surveys, Judith says she does not believe in premarital sex.
 Harley says Judith's sex life is boring.
 Judith, now questioning her sex life with Brice, tries to improve it, but fails.

 Judith changes her hair and makeup for her birthday and Brice fails to notice the change or remember her birthday.
 At work, Judith receives flowers that she believes are from Brice.
 Harley appears and notes her change in appearance—the flowers are actually from him.
 Harley claims he is willing to do anything to be near her and wants a sexual relationship.
 At home, Judith leaves a cupcake with a candle in it on the counter.
 Realizing his mistake, Brice dances and sings in a cowboy outfit for her.
 The two make up.

-Janice sends Judith to New Orleans with Harley to finalize a deal with shareholders, telling her to flirt with Harley, but also to be careful.
+Janice sends Judith to New Orleans with Harley to finalize a deal with shareholders, telling her to flirt with Harley and to be careful.
 Judith's co-worker, Ava, gives Judith a makeover.
 In New Orleans, Judith and Harley complete the business deal and go dancing and sightseeing.
-On the way home, Harley seduces Judith and they have sex in his private jet.
+On the way home, Harley seduces Judith, and they have sex in his private jet.
 He takes her home and meets Judith's Christian mother, Miss Sarah.